 The Guide provides best practice guidance and includes some mandatory requirements.
-Where a requirement is mandatory, this is indicated by the use of the word 'musthe words' must not' in relation to that requirement.
+Where a requirement is mandatory, this is indicated by the use of the word 'must' or the words 'must not' in relation to that requirement.
 Mandatory requirements are primarily located in Section 6 and are summarised in Section 3 of the Guide.